Chaetodermis: Description

 The body is highly compressed laterally, stocky, the mouth is terminal; the head size is big proportionally to the body.

 Dermal appendages are visible mainly on the body's margin and also on the sides.
 They are part of the fish's camouflage system.

 Distribution and habitat

 It is widely distributed throughout the tropical waters of the Indian Ocean, Red Sea, Persian Gulf and South Africa excluded, to the central islands of the Pacific Ocean.

 The background coloration of the body is light brown or sand-colored with dark longitudinal lines and blotches outlined with blue.

 The prickly leather-jacket has two erectile dorsal spines.

 Its dorsal, anal and caudal fin are translucent but only the rays are a bit darker and visible.

 Feeding

-The prickly leather-jacket mainly feeds on algaes and small marine invertebrates.
+The prickly leather-jacket mainly feeds on algae and small marine invertebrates.

 Behavior

 The prickly leather-jacket is solitary and has a diurnal activity.